heartcombo/simple_form/README.md

 <% end %>
 ```

-Simple enough right?
+Simple enough, right?
 This is going to render a `:select` input for choosing the `:company`, and another
 `:select` input with `:multiple` option for the `:roles`.
-You can of course change it, to use radios
+You can, of course, change it to use radio
 buttons and check boxes as well:

 ```ruby